Diligence (1800 ship)

 Diligence or Diligent was launched in Spain in 1795 and came into British ownership as a French prize acquired in 1800.
 She became a slave ship in the triangular trade in enslaved people.
-She made three complete voyages as a slave ship.
+She made three complete voyages transporting captives.
 During her third voyage she captured three French vessels.
 She was wrecked in 1804 on her fourth journey before she had embarked any slaves.

 Origin and name

 Diligence first appeared in Lloyd's Register (LR), and the Register of Shipping (RS), in 1802.
 Both agreed on the master, owner and trade.
 However, Lloyd's Register showed her origin as Spain and her launch year as 1795, whereas the Register of Shipping described her as a French prize taken in 1800.

 Although the registers used the name Diligence, the Trans-Atlantic Slave Trade database uses the name Diligent, as do most press reports, particularly Lloyd's List.